Amey-Thakur/RESEARCHGATE/README.md

  - Authors: Amey Thakur & Mega Satish

----

 ## Neural Networks

- - [X] Project Goal: Understanding the concepts of neural networks and how to put them into practice.
+ - [X] **Project Goal: Understanding the concepts of neural networks and how to put them into practice.**

  ### Fundamentals of Neural Networks